Editorial brunch guide

 Father Carpenter is the most atmospheric first pick.
 Silo leans more breakfast-focused, while 19grams gives the clearest roaster-backed network read.
 The strongest options are split between Mitte, Friedrichshain, and Alexanderplatz, so choose by where the rest of your day starts.

-Skip this page if you want a silent slow-bar session.
+Look elsewhere for a silent slow-bar session.
 These are brunch rooms first, even when the coffee is strong.

 Strong Brunch picks